christianTragesser/dnsexit-ip-update/README.md

 ```
 $ dnsexit -domain <dnsexit domain> -key <API key> -interval 20
 ```
+The `interval` value can also be configured by setting the environment variable `CHECK_INTERVAL`.

 **Preferred IP Address**
 By default, the client configures DNS A record updates using a discovered egress IP address.
 Use the `-ip` flag with a desired IP address to override the discovered IP address value.
 ```
 $ dnsexit -domain <dnsexit domain> -key <API key> -ip 5.5.5.5
 ```
+The `ip` value can also be configured by setting the environment variable `IP_ADDR`.